GluuFederation/docs-gg-prod/docs/source/architecture.md

 ### Point 5: Upstream API/Web Application registration

 Upstream Service is your Rest API/Web application which you want to protect using Kong and plugins.
 We already explain this point in `Point 1`.
-The Kong Service is the object where you need to register Upstream Service.
-Check [plugins](./plugin/gluu-openid-connect-uma-pep.md) and [tutorial](./tutorials/oidc-steppedup-auth-tutorial.md) section for UI configurations.
+The Kong Service is the object where you need to register Upstream Application.
+You can register N number of upstream application.
+As you can see in diagram, there is 3 different upstream applications registered in kong.
+Upstream Apps should be locally hosted and do not open it for public.
+You need to open the kong proxy endpoint for your end-users or client applications.
+Check [Services](/admin-gui/#services) and [Routes](/admin-gui/#routes) section for upstream application registration in kong.

+After registering upstream app as a services/routes in kong, next step is to add security plugins.
+Check [plugins](./plugin/gluu-openid-connect-uma-pep.md) and [tutorial](./tutorials/oidc-steppedup-auth-tutorial.md) section for plugins details and configurations.

 ### Point 6: OpenID Connect Server configuration